bluefroguk1/empire-dump/content/Wiki/Magic Items/Lowther_s Gaze.md

 ## Rules
 Jewellery
 * Effect: You gain the marksman skill.
-* [[Materials]]: Crafting a Lowther's Gaze requires twelve measures of dragonbone, nine ingots of Tempest jade, six measures of Ambergelt, and three ingots of Green iron.
+* [[Materials]]: Crafting a Lowther's Gaze requires twelve measures of dragonbone, nine ingots of Tempest jade, six measures of [[Ambergelt]], and three ingots of Green iron.
 It takes one month to make one of these items.